johncoder/mimeo/README.md

 # mimeo
-A templating engine in .NET that lets you build your own tempalte syntax.
+A library for .NET that lets you build your own templating syntax.

 Example: